bitfoundation/bitplatform/CONTRIBUTING.md

 #### Are Minimal Reproductions Required?

 In certain cases, creating a minimal reproduction might not be practical (e.g. due to nondeterministic factors, external dependencies).
 In such cases you would be asked to provide as much information as possible.
-If maintainers are unable to root cause the problem, they might still close the issue as not actionable.
+If maintainers are unable to root cause of the problem, they might still close the issue as not actionable.
 While not required, minimal reproductions are strongly encouraged and will significantly improve the chances of your issue being prioritized and fixed by the maintainers.

 #### How to Create a Minimal Reproduction